Amanastel/PDF_Based_Chatbot_AI/README.md

 # PdfChat

 ## Introduction
-This is a Django project that demonstrates how to create a custom user model and define related models for user profiles, PDF documents, and chat messages.
+This Django project demonstrates how to create a custom user model and define related models for user profiles, PDF documents, and chat messages.
 ## Deplolyed App
 https://deployed-site.whatever

 ## Features
 List out the key features of your application.

-- Custom user model with extended fields (phone and address).
-- User profiles associated with each user.
-- PDF documents uploaded and associated with users.
-- Chat messages with timestamps.
+- **Advanced Chatbot Integration**: Utilizes cutting-edge Generative AI and advanced language models to power a chatbot that enables users to interact with uploaded PDF documents.

+- **PDF Document Upload**: Allows users to upload PDF files, making them accessible for content-based queries.

+- **Real-time Responses**: Provides real-time chatbot responses to user queries about the content of uploaded PDF documents.

+- **Responsive UI**: Implements a responsive user interface, ensuring a seamless experience across various devices for enhanced accessibility.

+- **Chat History**: Designed and implemented a chat history feature, allowing users to revisit previous conversations with the chatbot, fostering a user-friendly interaction.

+- **Technology Stack**: Employed Python, Django, PyPDF2, chatbot frameworks, LLM, openAI, and natural language processing libraries to architect and develop this solo project, demonstrating proficiency in these industry-standard technologies.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Python (3.x) installed on your system.
+- Django installed (`pip install Django`).
+- Langchain library installed (`pip install langchain`).
+- PyPDF2 library installed (`pip install PyPDF2`).
+- OpenAI API key (set it as an environment variable named `OPENAI_API_KEY`).

 ## Getting Started